osm2pgsql-dev/osm2pgsql-website/_manual-v2/02-requirements.md

 * the amount of data you want to store (city-sized extract or the whole planet?)
 * whether or not you want to update the data regularly

+See the [Sizing appendix](#sizing) for some ideas on how large a disk you might need.

 ### Database Software

 You need the [PostgreSQL](https://www.postgresql.org/){:.extlink} database